 What is Recovery Like After Endoscopic Sleeve Gastroplasty?

 We recommend that you plan ahead for the recovery phase of the procedure.
 That includes arranging for a friend or family member to drive you from the surgical center to your home.

 After the procedure, you will awaken in the recovery area of the bariatric surgical center.
 Medical staff will monitor your health and vital signs during this time to check for signs of complications.
 Once you have fully recovered from sedation, you will be sent home.

-Ready to Discuss This Low-Risk Bariatric Surgery?
+Ready to Change Your Life with This Low-Risk Bariatric Procedure?

-You might have tried diet and exercise, but nothing has succeeded in helping you achieve a healthy weight.
-Then, endoscopic sleeve gastroplasty may be right for you.
+When you have tried diet and exercise, but nothing has succeeded in helping you achieve a healthy weight, endoscopic sleeve gastroplasty might be right for you.

 Dr. Moein (for short) is a dual-board-certified bariatric surgeon who also specializes in post-bariatric body contouring surgery.
 That means you can achieve improved health and a toned appearance all under the same roof and by the same medical professional.